 - Don’t knock black bean brownies until you’ve tried them.
 I’ve made them before, and they are deceivingly, surprisingly good.
 And yes, I think they taste similar to real chocolate brownies.

-- Don’t forget: you can use cocoa powder when you’re baking, which is actual chocolate flavor.
+- Don’t forget: you can use cocoa powder when you’re baking, which is an actual chocolate flavor.
 So you still don’t have to miss out completely.

 I really want some milk in my life.